burst-apps-team/burst-wiki/burst-support-for-erc20-tokens.md

 **totalSupply**

 To get the total token supply invoke the getAsset API and supply the asset id.
-The total supply is provided by the “initialQuantityQNT” attribute, the existing supply, after possible share deletes, is specified by the “quantityQNT” attribute.
+The total supply is provided by the `initialQuantityQNT` attribute, the existing supply, after possible share deletes, is specified by the `quantityQNT` attribute.
 Quantity values are always provided as integer values, the number of decimal positions to apply to these quantities is specified by the “decimals” attribute.

 **balanceOf**

-To get the account balance of another account with a given address, invoke the getAccountAssets API and provide the BURST address as the “account” parameter and the asset id as the “asset” parameter.
+To get the account balance of another account with a given address, invoke the getAccountAssets API and provide the BURST address as the `account` parameter and the asset id as the `asset` parameter.

 Here is an [example](the-burst-api-examples-get-asset-accounts.md).

-The “unconfirmedQuantityQNT” attribute in the response represents the current account balance.
-The “quantityQNT” attribute represents the quantity available for use at the moment after taking into account balance locked by open asset orders.
+The `unconfirmedQuantityQNT` attribute in the response represents the current account balance.
+The `quantityQNT` attribute represents the quantity available for use at the moment after taking into account balance locked by open asset orders.

 **transfer**